GeoKnow/DataDrivenDependencyInjection-Angular/README.md

 Enter DDDI.

 Data Driven" refers to the fact that dependencies are expressions over an angular scope, which get dynamically re-computed whenever changes in their state (i.e. the data) occurr.
-Technically, this project can be seen as a convenience wrapper around angular's $watch mechanism, with the purpose to wire up the value of a target model with a set of source models via some computation function.
+Technically, this project can be seen as a (rather small) convenience wrapper around angular's $watch mechanism, with the purpose to wire up the value of a target model with a set of source models via some computation function.
 If that function returns a promise, the target value is set once it resolves.
 In this case, while the promise is running, the targets current value is retained.
 A failed promise is treated as having resolved to null.

 ## Bower.json dependency